f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 | CLEAR            | Module communication error detected                       |
 +------------------+-----------------------------------------------------------+

+SNMP traps will be generated for components being present or removed using the **module-present** traps.
+As an example, blades being inserted (present) or removed will generate traps.
+If the LCD panel is present or removed, or if the PeerCc (Peer Chassis Controller) is present or removed.
+These type of traps only provide informational/event messages **alertEffect=2** as they are indicating the presence or removal of a module or part.
+It does not indicate a failure.

+Failures are tracked with **module-communication-error** traps as seen in some fo the examples below.

 Power Supply Module

 The output below is from an rSeries unit: